makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 Home is where her grooming kit was --- something Aiden made sure she never brought to the office.
 Picking and over-grooming was a problem, but one that could be solved eighty percent of the way by just not having access to grooming implements.
 Her claws were only so good, after all.

 Home is also where it felt okay to check her feeds.
-She began using the ergonomics software that timed her breaks in earnest, putting her phone in the other room and only checking it when the software told her to put a break.
+She began using the ergonomics software that timed her breaks in earnest, putting her phone in the living room and only checking it when the software told her to put a break.
 Or at least trying to.

 Some days, days like today, it felt like the only anxiety remote days solved was that which surrounded driving.